MarijnBuitenweg/Doice/README.md

 - Cleaner CLI
 - Improved initiative tracker
-- Fixed diceroll history (Source of diceroll is being shown again)
+- Fixed dice roll history (Source of dice roll is being shown again)
-- Reduced size executables (no one was using the dnd data anyways)
+- Reduced executable size (no one was using the dnd data anyway)